Fishing in Tiwi and Vernon islands

 You need a permit to access two campsites in the area that have roofed shelters.

-You must contact the Tiwi Land Council 24 hours before you visit the townships of Wurrumiyanga and Pirlangimpi.
+You must contact the TLC 24 hours before you visit the townships of Wurrumiyanga and Pirlangimpi.

-For more information on the Tiwi Islands go to the Travel NT website.
+For more information on the Tiwi Islands, go to the Tourism NT website.